CDLUC3/dash/costs.md

 permalink: /costs/
 ---

-## We do not have plans to charge Dash users.
+**Note:** We do not have plans to charge Dash users.
 However, we will be billing campuses for storage used by their Dash instances.
 This cost may be passed on to campus users; contact your campus library for more information.
 [DataONE Dash](http://oneshare.cdlib.org) will remain free for users.

 _Updated 21 Nov 2014_